NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ![Aiming the LiDAR Lite](Documentation/images/AimToRiver_Billy_2019-09-14_14.39.31.jpg)
 ***Aiming the LiDAR Lite unit at the river.*** *In future models, we are considering adding peep sights to the mounting bracket.
 [Professor Billy Armstrong](https://earth.appstate.edu/faculty-staff/dr-william-h-armstrong) in the photo.*

+The quality of any zeroing with the Hall-effect sensor will be limited by the ~1-degree precision of the accelerometer that is used as an inclinometer; as an additional check, it is recommended to measure and record the orientation of the field-mounted unit by hand.

 ![Perspective view upvalley](Documentation/images/Perspective_upvalley_2019-09-14_15.20.41.jpg)
 ***Fully installed clifftop unit***